On Le Jan-Sznitman's stochastic approach to the Navier-Stokes equations: Stochastic cascade setup and minimal cascade solution

-Le Jan and Sznitman bypassed the stochastic explosion issue by incorporating into \eqref{eq:822191} a force term (even in the case of zero forcing) and using a somewhat artificial thinning procedure: they split the event $[T_0<t]$ into two sub-events by a Bernoulli coin flip and allowed branching to occur only on one of them.
-In effect, this procedure eliminates the stochastic explosion by altering the recursion \eqref{eq:822191} to\footnote{The notation $\bar{\mathbf{X}}$ should not be interpreted as complex conjugation despite the fact that the stochastic process is indeed complex-valued.}
+As we noted in the introduction, Le Jan and Sznitman bypassed the stochastic explosion issue by incorporating into \eqref{eq:822191} a force term (even in the case of zero forcing) and using a somewhat ad hoc thinning procedure: they split the event $[T_0<t]$ into two sub-events by a Bernoulli coin flip and allowed branching to occur only on one of them.
+In effect, this procedure eliminates the stochastic explosion by altering the recursion \eqref{eq:822191} to\footnote{The notation $\bar{\mathbf{X}}$ should not be interpreted as complex conjugation despite the fact that the solution process is indeed complex-valued.}

 where $K_0$ is a Bernoulli random variable, independent of the others, with $\mathbb{P}(K_0=0)=1/2$.
 Similar thinning procedures are used in \cite{romito, mendes} for different differential equations.
-The second purpose of the paper is to illustrate a simpler and more natural method to circumvent the stochastic explosion issue.

-Our method results in the notion of \emph{minimal cascade solutions}, which is reminiscent of the notion of minimal solutions in the context of Markov processes.
-We recall that for a Markov process, minimal solutions are particular solutions to the associated Kolmogorov backward equation.
-If the Markov process is explosive, these solutions are used as building blocks to show the non-uniqueness of solutions to the Kolmogorov backward equation; see e.g.\ \cite[Ch.\ 4, Sec.\ 6]{edbook}.
-In the context of branching processes, the notion of minimal solutions was introduced for the $\alpha$-Riccati equation by Dascaliuc et al \cite{alphariccati} and was used to show the non-uniqueness of solutions.